 |Mishra, Narad M.|

 I’m a graduate of Eastern Virginia Medical School, and I completed a residency in Otolaryngology–Head and Neck Surgery at VCU.
-I’m currently an Assistant Professor, Department of Otolaryngology, and an Affiliate Faculty, Department of Music, at VCU.
-I’m in my second year in the MS in Biostatistics, Clinical Research and Biostatistics Concentration program.
+I’m an Assistant Professor, Department of Otolaryngology, and an Affiliate Faculty, Department of Music, at VCU.
+I’m in my 3rd year in the MS in Biostatistics, Clinical Research and Biostatistics Concentration program.

 |Volker, Sonja E.|

 Hi!
 My name is Jinlei Zhao.
 I have a PhD degree in Microbiology and have been doing research in my laboratory.
-Currently, I am an Instructor in the Department of Internal Medicine at VCU and also a part-time student in the MS in Biostatistics, Clinical Research and Biostatistics Concentration program.
-As a new student in Biostatistics, there is so much for me to learn in the field.
+I am an Instructor in the Department of Internal Medicine at VCU and also a part-time student in the MS in Biostatistics, Clinical Research and Biostatistics Concentration program.
+As a student in Biostatistics, there is so much for me to learn in the field.
 Outside of Biostatistics and my lab, I spend time with my family and enjoy traveling, fishing, and playing tennis and badminton.